clojure-grimoire/grimoire/README.md

 ## Usage

-If you want to run a local instance of Grimoire rather than using the hosted version, the following should get you started:
+If you want to run a local instance of Grimoire rather than using the hosted version or if you just want to hack on Grimoire, the following should get you started:

+Requires:

+ - GNU Awk (MacOSX only)
+ - Perl
+ - Leiningen (-> Maven)
+ - Git

 ```
 $ git clone git@github.com:clojure-grimoire/grimoire.git grimoire